objectdotnet/action-ftp-deploy-then-slack-notification/README.md

 # FTP deploy then send Slack notification – GitHub Action

-FTP deploy on repository push then send success or failure notification to a Slack channel.
+A [GitHub Action](https://github.com/features/actions) to FTP deploy on repository push then send success or failure notification to a Slack channel.